AkerBP/deos-cognite-functions-template/README.md

 # Template for deployment of Cognite Functions for time series calculations
 ## Introduction
-This project provides a template for a workflow using Cognite Functions to run transformations of time series.
+This project provides a template for using Cognite Functions as a tool for transforming and deploying time series to Cognite Data Fusion (CDF).
 The framework generalizes to arbitrary calculations of single or multiple time series.
-The idea is to facilitate and lower the threshold for end-users and SMEs with minor knowledge in data science to easily set up their own calculations on desired time series for quick insight, and hopefully acknowledge the potential and efficiency of using our workflow with Cognite Functions.
+The idea is to automate and streamline the process of running semi-advanced calculations on time series, and mapping the potential of using our workflow with Cognite Functions for enhanced time series analysis.
 For a concise guide for deployment of Cognite Functions, see [Cognite-Function-Demonstration](https://github.com/Aker-BP-OpsHub/Cognite-Function-Demonstration).

 We demonstrate the framework by transforming a time series of fluid volume percentage to a new time series of daily average drainage rate from the tanks.
 The new time series is frequently and automatically updated by letting the Cognite Function run on a prescribed schedule.
 The setup also facilitates backfilling for quality assurance of the new signal.
 The new time series will be published as a new dataset in the Cognite Fusion Prod tenant and deployed in Grafana dashboards for quick analysis by the end-user.